telefonicaid/iotagent-node-lib/doc/api.md

 ### Devices

 A device contains the information that connects a physical device to a particular entity in the Context Broker.
-Devices are identified by a `device_id`, and they are associated to an existing config group based in `apiKey` matching.
-For instance, let's consider a situation in which a config group has been provisioned with `type=X`/`apiKey=111` and no other config group has been provisioned.
+Devices are identified by a `device_id`, and they are associated to an existing config group based in `apikey` matching.
+For instance, let's consider a situation in which a config group has been provisioned with `type=X`/`apikey=111` and no other config group has been provisioned.

 The IoT Agents offer a provisioning API where devices can be preregistered, so all the information about service and